Please select a Make and Model

 To make managing your child’s technology usage easier, the latest smartphones have parental controls.
 So, in theory, you could let your child roam free, safe in the knowledge that they won’t be putting themselves in any harm.

-Just make sure the device is covered by mobile phone insurance would be our advice!
+Just make sure the device is covered by phone insurance for your mobile would be our advice!

 Not only can you control access to the content your child views, there are means to limit screen time and prevent them from making purchases.